SinisaMil/Sinisa_Hack/README.md

 https://stackoverflow.com/questions/33791097/how-can-i-change-keyboard-shortcut-bindings-in-visual-studio-code

 Next, navigation among the panes (tabs) ......
-This is done already, but it is not working as it should .....
-Any ideas are welcome !!!
+This is done already, but I would like to replace the current set of bindings that do Ctrl+Tab after which you Tab, Tab, Tab .... with Single Ctrl+q-p or Ctrl+q-n combo ....

 ### Where to report a problem ???